triestpa/Police-Analysis-Python/README.md

 On the other side of the political spectrum, a common belief is that the unbalanced police targeting of non-white citizens is a myth created by the mainstream media based on a handful of extreme cases that are not representative of the national norm.

 In June 2017, a team of researchers at Stanford University collected and released an open-source data set of 60 million state police patrol stops from 20 states across the US.
-In this tutorial, we walk through how analyze and visualize this data using Python, and we'll work to cut through the political smoke-screens in order to quantitatively determine the existence of systemic racially driven policing bias.
+In this tutorial, we walk through how analyze and visualize this data using Python, and we'll work to cut through the political smoke-screen in order to take a purely data-driven approach to exporing patterns in police stops across the United States.

 < show chart >

-The tutorial and analysis would not be possible without the groundwork put into place by "The Standford Open Policing Project".
+> This tutorial and analysis would not be possible without the work performed by [The Standford Open Policing Project](https://openpolicing.stanford.edu/).
 Much of the analysis performed in this tutorial is based on the work that has already performed by this team.
-A short tutorial for working with the data using the R programming language is provided on the official project website.
-The goal of this tutorial is not to present a groundbreaking or original analysis of the dataset; the intention primarily is to provide you with the tools and foundation to dive even deeper into the data on your own.
+[A short tutorial](https://openpolicing.stanford.edu/tutorials/) for working with the data using the R programming language is provided on the official project website.

 # The Data